(905) 206 - 9080 1150 Eglinton Ave, East Suite 211

 What we do

 Traffic Law Paralegal Services is based in Mississauga and has been defending traffic violations and summary criminal offences in Ontario for over two decades.
-We fight traffic tickets in Mississauga, Toronto and other minicipalities in Ontario.
+We fight traffic tickets in Mississauga, Toronto and other municipalities in Ontario.

 At Traffic Law you will receive experienced and competent defense services fighting traffic and criminal charges (summary offences).
 Most common allegations include careless driving tickets, stunt driving, no insurance and more.